annashipman/annashipman.github.io/_posts/2020-09-17-meeting-everyone.md

 ## Would I do it again?

 I would definitely do it again when starting another job.
+It gave me an incredible head-start on understanding the areas that needed improvement, and let me start to get to know my impressive, excellent team.

+## Would I do it regularly?

 One question I have worried over (and is the reason it's taken me so long to write this blog post) is whether it should be a regular thing.
 My previous mentor said he did it annually.

-The big issue for me is the time commitment.
-It's around 28 hours, which incidentally is my working week if I did nothing else at all.
-But I couldn't get it done in a week as I find back-to-back meetings too draining, particularly intense focus ones like this.
-For me then the question is whether the value outweighs the cost enough to do it every year.
+It would be a very big time commitment to do annually, around 28 hours, which incidentally is my working week if I did nothing else at all.
+But I couldn't get it done in a week, as I find back-to-back meetings too draining, particularly intense focus ones like this.
+It would take probably 4 weeks a year.

-At this stage, I have a lot of other ways of gathering information about how my team are doing.
+At this stage, I have a lot of ways of gathering information about how my team are doing.
 I have open conversations with direct reports who keep me in the loop.
-We have a Peakon survey, we do a Spotify healthcheck, we have a line managers channel where we raise issues, teams have retrospectives, and we do have feedback loops.
+We have a Peakon survey, we do a Spotify healthcheck, we have a line managers channel where we raise issues, teams have retrospectives and people do reach out to me with issues.
 So while I am sure there are issues that I am completely missing, I am not sure (famous last words!) that there are enough to justify the time again.

+## Talking to joiners and leavers

-What I do do is have a 5-10 minute conversation with new starters in their first week or so, so the initial barrier of a conversation with me is broken, and I try to have a coffee with people when they leave the team.
-That is another great opportunity to ask the "is there anything I should know" question.
+While I've decided not to make this a regular thing, I still want to know everyone in my team.
+What I do now is have a 5-10 minute conversation with new starters in their first week or so, so the initial barrier of a conversation with me is broken.

+I also have a coffee with people when they leave the team or the FT.
+That is another great opportunity to ask the "is there anything I should know" question and get often very useful insights.

-Now that we are all working from home, I arrange catch ups with people on my team to see how they are doing and to try and replace the casual conversation in the kitchen that is now missing*.
-Working out how not to lose the social capital we've uilt up in the office, and building it up with new starters is something we all need to address.
+Now that we are all working from home, I arrange occasional catch ups* with people on my team to see how they are doing, and to try and replace the casual conversation in the kitchen that is now missing.

+Working out how not to lose the social capital we've built up in the office, and building it up with new starters is something we all need to address.
 For a start, things like social events (in work time) are a big part of that, and I make sure to attend as often as I can, both to try to make sure I don't become a distant, completely unapproachable figure, and also because they are often extremely fun.

 *If you are on my team and want one of these, even if just for a chat, Slack me.